Do you want to understand what all the different types of servers that are present in computers networks?

 Types of Servers FAQs

-What exactly is a server in a computer network?
+What is a server in a computer network?

-A server is a computer that is linked to a network of other workstations known as ‘clients.’
+A server is a computer that is linked to a network of other workstations known as "clients".
 Client computers use the network to request data from the server.
-A server computer typically performs "work" that a client computer is not able to do by itself, because it has specially software or network architecture to be able to perform specialised functions
+A server computer typically performs "work" that a client computer is not able to do by itself, because it has specific software or network architecture to be able to perform specialised functions.
+A typical example of a server is a web server, which is used to serve websites to clients, or a mail server which receives and sends emails.

-A server typically lacks a dedicated screen and a keyboard.
-And, while your computer stores documents and records that you have placed on it, a server stores all of the information combined with the websites that it hosts and shares that information with all devices that require access to them.
+A server works by being placed in a network architecture where it is available by multiple users.
+While your local computer stores documents and records that you have placed on it, a server stores all of the information combined with the clients that it serves and shares that information with all devices that require access to them.
+A server typically lacks a dedicated screen and a keyboard and is typically accessed remotely via software such as RDP or Remote Desktop.

 Why do we require a server?